Call of Duty (video game): American campaign

-The American campaign begins in August 1942 with Private Martin, a newly enlisted member of the 506th Parachute Infantry Regiment, completing basic training at Camp Toccoa.
+The American campaign begins in August 1942 with Private Martin, a newly enlisted member of the 506th Parachute Infantry Regiment in Baker Company, completing basic training at Camp Toccoa under the supervision of Cpt.
+Foley and Sgt.
+Moody.
 In June 1944, Martin establishes a landing zone for soldiers participating in Operation Overlord.
-The paratroopers are scattered, leaving Martin in a mixed unit formed from various companies led by his CO Cpt.
-Foley, who seize a nearby town from German airborne forces.
-Martin and his unit are sent to force the remaining Germans from Sainte-Mère-Église and disable several Flakpanzers (anti-aircraft tanks) as D-Day begins.
-Martin's unit destroys German artillery positions attacking the landing force at Utah Beach.
-Afterwards, Martin learns that his unit has been assigned to participate in an attack on a Bavarian manor to rescue two British officers, Captain Price and Major Ingram.
-He learns from Price that Ingram had already been moved to a more secure POW camp for interrogation; Martin and Price infiltrate the camp and rescue Ingram.
-Martin's unit later takes part in the Battle of the Bulge, successfully securing top-secret documents and stopping an attempt by the Germans to call in tanks.
+The paratroopers are scattered, leaving Martin in a mixed unit formed from various companies led by his CO Foley, who seize a nearby town from Germans.
+Martin and his unit are sent to force the remaining Germans from Sainte-Mère-Église and disable several Flakpanzer IVs as D-Day begins.
+Martin, with Sgt.
+Moody and 82nd Airborne Division paratrooper Pvt.
+Elder, break through German lines to contact company HQ for reinforcements.
+Martin's unit then destroys German artillery positions attacking the landing force at Utah Beach.

+Afterwards, Martin and his unit have been reassigned to participate in an attack on a Bavarian manor in August 1944 to rescue two British officers, Captain Price and Major Ingram.
+He learns from Price that Ingram had already been moved to a more secure POW camp for interrogation; Martin and his unit infiltrate the camp and rescue Ingram.
+The last mission happens during the Battle of the Bulge where Martin and his company take out panzers while defending a captured bunker system.

 British campaign

 The British campaign starts with Sergeant Jack Evans and a unit from 2nd Ox and Bucks of the 6th Airborne Division taking part in Operation Tonga.
 The unit is dropped in Horsa gliders near Pegasus Bridge, Bénouville.
-Led by Captain Price, Evans and his troops clear the bridge of German Wehrmacht soldiers.
+Led by Captain Price, Evans and his troops clear the bridge of German soldiers.
 The unit holds out against an attempt by a German battalion to retake the bridge with the help of the 7th Parachute Battalion.

-By September, Evans has been transferred to the SAS.
-He takes part in a mission to sabotage the Eder Dam, restored after being destroyed by the No. 617 Squadron RAF during Operation Chastise, destroying the anti-aircraft guns protecting it.
+By September, Evans and Price have been transferred to the SAS working with Sgt.
+Waters.
+He takes part in a mission to sabotage the Eder Dam, restored after being destroyed by the No. 617 Squadron RAF during Operation Chastise, destroying the Flakvierling anti-aircraft guns protecting it.
 Following extraction, Evans helps to cut off pursuing German troops.
 Reaching a German airport to escape, Evans uses an anti-air gun to cover Price and Waters from German Stuka dive-bombers as they procure and flee in a Fw.200.
-Evans and Price then pose as German naval officers to infiltrate the battleship Tirpitz, disable its defenses, and steals information for the RAF to attack the ship.
+Evans, Price and Waters then pose as German naval officers and sailors to infiltrate the battleship Tirpitz, disable its defenses, and steals information for the RAF to attack the ship.
 Price sacrifices himself to buy time for Evans, who escapes with Waters by boat.
 Later, Evans, Waters and their squad arrive near Burgsteinfurt, Germany, to assist the impending Allied assault on the city.
 Discovering plans to launch V-2 rockets at the Allied forces, the unit destroys them before joining the rest of the army.